oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/external-clients.md

 date: 2019-11-21T21:23:03Z
 draft: false
 weight: 11
-description: "This FAQ describes approaches for giving WebLogic clients or servers access to WebLogic JMS or EJB resources when either the clients or their resources are located in Kubernetes.
+description: "This FAQ describes approaches for giving WebLogic applications access to WebLogic JMS or EJB resources when either the applications or their resources are located in Kubernetes.
 This includes between different Kubernetes namespaces within the same Kubernentes cluster, between different Kubernetes clusters, and between a non-Kubernetes location and Kubernetes."
 ---

 #### Contents